- Faculty & Staff

 Faculty will engage in scholarly activity, and will seek to involve students in their work whenever possible.
 The department will provide students with mathematical challenges above and beyond normal coursework - for example, in problem-solving sessions and the Honors Program.
 The physical environment in which students and faculty learn and teach, particularly the Fishbowl, will be maintained and enhanced with the necessary materials and amenities.
 Student membership in organizations such as Chi Tau Omega (Math Club) will be encouraged, and the department will provide students with opportunities to attend conferences, make presentations, hear invited outside speakers, and interact socially with the faculty and each other.
 The department believes that its intellectual climate is enhanced by the presence of students and faculty from diverse backgrounds, and will promote an atmosphere of support and respect.

 The department will collaborate with faculty from other departments to insure that general education and required cognate courses in mathematics and statistics meet student needs.
 Given our especially proud tradition in the education of teachers, we will work with our partners in the Professional Education Unit to design effective courses and programs for pre-service and in-service teachers.
-Most importantly, through regular program assessment, keeping abreast of innovative practices at other universities, and participation in relevant professional organizations, the department will maintain and seek to enhance the national reputation it enjoys for the quality of its programs, as well as for the recognition it has received for success in attracting a relatively large number of majors.
+Most importantly, through regular program assessment, keeping abreast of innovative practices at other universities, and participation in relevant professional organizations, the department will maintain and seek to enhance the national reputation it enjoys for the quality of its programs, as well as for the recognition it has received for success in attracting majors.

-The department will be proactive in educating the campus and the larger community about the nature and beauty of mathematics and importance of mathematics and mathematics education.
+The department will be proactive in educating the campus and the larger community about the nature and beauty of mathematics, and importance of mathematics and mathematics education.